GSA/datagov-wptheme/README.md

 ## Ways to Contribute

-The Data.gov team manages all Data.gov updates, bugs, and features via GitHub's public [Issue Tracker](https://github.com/GSA/data.gov).
+The Data.gov team manages all Data.gov updates, bugs, and feature additions via GitHub's public [Issue Tracker](https://github.com/GSA/data.gov).
 In the spirit of open source software, everyone is encouraged to help improve this project.
 Here are some ways you can contribute:
 - by reporting bugs
 - by suggesting new features
 - by translating to a new language